Chengqunniu/T2A2/README.md

 * Price(int, not null)
 * Stock(int, not null)
 * Create_date (date, not null)
 * Category(int, FK, not null).
-Links the products table and the categories table
+Links the products table and the categories table.
+One product belongs to only one category.
+A category may have many products.

 #### Creating join table